Kayli/logspub/bio-neuroscience.md

   - epinephrine (adrenaline), norepinephrene (noradrenaline)
     - may cause higher ventilation, higher heart rate, sweating
     - acts on the alpha- and beta-adrenoreceptors
       - in the muscles, lungs, heart, and blood vessels
     - cold water exposure for 1-5 mins reliably increases its levels
     - epinephrine (adrenaline) is made from dopamine
+    - difference
+      - epinephrine has slightly more of an effect on heart
+      - norepinephrine has more of an effect on blood vessels

 - serotonin
   - satisfaction with what we have already